TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-copy-performance.md

   * Underlying data source and sink performance and configuration <br>
   * Serialization/deserialization/compression <br>
   * Column mapping <br>
-* Please consider creating _activity policy_ (properties including retry, timeout, retryIntervalInSeconds) to ensure your copy activities have appropriate timeouts and won't stuck in a retry loop with consistent failures.
+* Consider creating _activity policy_ (properties including retry, timeout, retryIntervalInSeconds) to ensure your copy activities have appropriate timeouts and won't get stuck in a retry loop with consistent failures.
 For details, see [Pipelines and Activities](https://docs.microsoft.com/azure/data-factory/concepts-pipelines-activities/) <br>
 * See breakdown info of copy stages in _Monitor_ page.
 For more info, see [Monitor Visually](https://docs.microsoft.com/azure/data-factory/monitor-visually/) <br>
 * Benchmark copy performance against recent completed runs in _Monitor_ page.
 For more info, see [Monitor Visually](https://docs.microsoft.com/azure/data-factory/monitor-visually/) <br>